TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    postUserFuncInt are provided to the function.

    The result will be rendered non-cached, outside the main page-rendering.
-Please see the description of the :ts:`cObject` :ref:`USER_INT <cobj-user-int>`.
+Please see the description of the :typoscript:`cObject` :ref:`USER_INT <cobj-user-int>`.

    Supplied by Jens Ellerbrock